 The Council also requested the Secretary-General to submit to the General Assembly at its forty-third session a comprehensive report, based on the comments and proposals of Member States on the possible proclamation of such a year and other ways and means to improve the position and well-being of the family and intensify international co-operation as part of global efforts to advance social progress and development.

-In its resolution 44/82 of 9 December 1989, The United Nations General Assembly proclaimed The International Year of the Family.
-In proclaiming the Year, the General Assembly decided that the major activities for its observance should be concentrated at the local, regional and national levels, assisted by the United Nations system.
+In its resolution 44/82 of 9 December 1989, The General Assembly proclaimed The International Year of the Family.

-In 1994, General Assembly Resolution A/RES/47/237) that 15 May of every year should be observed as The International Day of Families.
+In 1993, the General Assembly decided in a resolution (A/RES/47/237) that 15 May of every year should be observed as The International Day of Families.
 This day provides an opportunity to promote awareness of issues relating to families and to increase the knowledge of the social, economic and demographic processes affecting families.